Widening of the Sylvian fissure. Arachnoid cyst

 1. True or isolated.

-• primary (congenital) due to the abnormal development of the meninges under the influence of drugs, radiation exposure, toxic agents and physical factors;
+• primary (congenital) due to abnormal development of the meninges under the influence of drugs, radiation exposure, toxic agents and physical factors;

 • left or right temporal lobe;